alex123012/RegexDict/README.md

 # RegexDict
-Python type to use regex as keys
+Python type to use regex as keys in dict

+Refer to `src/test_*` files for usage examples